 What can we do to prevent or relieve them?

 When and who should we call about side effects?

 Be sure to tell your health care team about any side effects that happen during treatment and afterward.
 Tell them even if you do not think the side effects are serious.
 This discussion should include physical, emotional, social, and financial effects of a tumor.

 Family members and friends often play an important role in taking care of a patient with GTD.
 This is called being a caregiver.
 Caregivers can provide physical, practical, and emotional support to the patient, even if they live far away.
 Being a caregiver can also be stressful and emotionally challenging.
 One of the most important tasks for caregivers is caring for themselves.

 Caregivers may have a range of responsibilities on a daily or as-needed basis, including:

 Talking with the health care team

 Handling insurance and billing issues

-The next section in this guide is Follow-up Care.
+The next section in this guide is Follow-Up Care.
 It explains the importance of checkups after you finish treatment for GTD.
-You may use the menu to choose a different section to read in this guide.
+Use the menu to choose a different section to read in this guide.